saiyudhaplhaomega/Development-of-an-Angular-Plugin-for-Creating-and-Visualizing-Metabolic-Pathway-Maps/projects/pathway-visualization/README.md

 ## Credits

-This project was created by Saiyudh Mannan.
+This project was created by Saiyudh Mannan, Emanuel Lange, Daniel Walke.

 ## License